Nalanaire/alx-system_engineering-devops/0x03-shell_variables_expansion/README.md

-Create a script that creates an alias.
+Script that create an alias